Chapter One: Genesis

 Formal charges were not laid until July 1994, when they arrived in the mail nearly three years after the raids.
 It was not until May 1995 that 31 charges against Assange were confirmed, including damage to property and “incitement”.
 On 29 August 1995, Assange pleaded guilty to eight counts of computer crime, and not guilty to all the other charges.
 Almost a year later, on 9 May 1996, he pleaded guilty to an additional eleven charges, and not guilty to six.
 The prosecution dropped all the other charges.

-The case then went before the full bench of Australia’s Supreme Court on 30 September 1996, because Assange’s defence team wanted them to clarify how archaic laws should be applied to these new online activities.
+The case then went before the full bench of Victoria’s Supreme Court on 30 September 1996.
+Assange’s defence team wanted the Supreme Court to clarify how archaic laws should be applied to new online activities.
 But Assange’s barrister failed to appear, reportedly due to "nervous exhaustion".
 Court reconvened two days later, when the judges surprisingly refused to hear the case.

-Legal history was made: the Australian Supreme Court was effectively telling judges from the lower courts to never again send such cases to them for clarification on points of law.
-The truth, it seems, was that the elderly Supreme Court judges simply did not understand this new online world and how it would rapidly impact society.
+Legal history was made: the Victorian Supreme Court was effectively telling judges from the lower courts to never again send such cases to them for clarification on points of law.
+Perhaps the elderly Supreme Court judges simply did not understand this new online world and how it would rapidly impact society.

 Assange’s case went back to the lower court on 5 December 1996.
 After more than four years in court, recent cuts to the Legal Aid service, and the Supreme Court’s disappointing failure to provide guidance, Assange reluctantly decided to plead guilty to the remaining six charges.
 He was convicted on all counts, with reparation of $2,100 to be paid to the Australian National University, and a $5,000 three-year good behaviour bond.

-While these early online adventures were later cited as an excuse to deride Julian Assange a "hacker", Assange was never arrested or jailed.
-He and his peers never sought to damage the sites they visited, and were meticulously careful not to even leave "footprints".
+While these early online adventures were later cited as an excuse to deride Julian Assange a "hacker", Assange and his peers never sought to damage the sites they visited, and were meticulously careful not to even leave "footprints".
 Ken Day, the police detective who ran Operation Weather, which eventually tracked down the International Subversives, later agreed that Assange’s intentions were not criminal:

 "He was not motivated by money.
 He was opposed to Big Brother, to the restriction of freedom of communication.
 His moral sense about breaking into computer systems was: 'I’m not going to do any harm, so what’s wrong with it?'
 But that’s a bit like a burglar saying: 'I’m just going to wander through your house, but I won’t touch anything.'
 It doesn’t quite cut it."